leaflabs/leaflabs-docs/source/maple-quickstart.rst

       :scale: 75%
       :alt: Click "Apply"

-The Maple should blink a short pattern on the blue status LED every time it is plugged in, reset, or reprogrammed, just to let you know it's there.
-If it ever starts throbbing in a slow, smooth pattern, then you've got a problem: see the :ref:`troubleshooting
-<troubleshooting>` page for help.

-If all systems are go, select the Maple's serial port in the Tools > Serial Port menu.
-The Maple will appear as something like :file:`COMx`, :file:`/dev/ttyACMx`, or :file:`/dev/tty.usbmodemxxxxx`, depending on your platform, like so:
+If all systems are go, select your board's serial port in the Tools > Serial Port menu.
+It will appear as something like :file:`COMx`, :file:`/dev/ttyACMx`, or :file:`/dev/tty.usbmodemxxxxx`, depending on your platform, like so:

 Windows XP: